Restorative Practices

 Dr. Marian Fritzemeier, Ed.D.

-Marian is an author, speaker and educator.
+Marian is a Restorative Practices in Schools trainer, consultant, and coach, an author, speaker and educator.
 She’s a former college child development professor and high school teacher.
 Marian has teaching experience with all ages from preschool to adults and is passionate about training educators.

 • Ed.D.
 Educational Leadership and Organizational Studies